QCRMut: Quantum Circuit Random Mutant generator tool: Conclusion

 \section{Conclusion}

-In this paper, we introduce QCRMut as an alternative approach to creating mutants for quantum circuits, offering the flexibility to maintain a desired structure for algorithm robustness.
-Our method provides an efficient means of generating random mutants that are correct by construction, yielding results comparable to those produced by exhaustive mutant generators.
-Departing from the classical notion of mutating over lines of code (LOC), our approach operates within the quantum paradigm, focusing on the number of gates in the algorithm.
-This allows users the freedom to execute, measure, and analyse quantum circuits with ease.
+Through this paper, we introduce QCRMut as a novel alternative approach for generating mutants of quantum circuits, designed to operate with stable versions of Qiskit.
+The tool offers flexibility to maintain a desired structure for algorithm robustness.
+Our method provides an efficient means of generating random mutants that are correct by construction, producing results comparable to those produced by exhaustive mutant generators.

+In contrast to existing mutation testing approaches, both classical and quantum, which predominantly operate at the level of lines of code, LOC, our approach is quantum-oriented and focuses instead on the number of gates within an algorithm.
+This perspective affords users greater flexibility, and is further strengthened by the integration of an automated testing component within the framework.

 Our proposed execution aligns with previous works by Mendiluze et al. \cite{mendiluze2021muskit}, which require the use of an oracle.
 Alternatively, Fortunato et al. \cite{fortunato2022qmutpy} employ an assertion-based approach, utilising a non-mutated version of the algorithm to derive results.

-It is important to consider the significance and application of the statistical tests used in our research, as well as in much of the literature.
-Often, there is a lack of validation for the models created, and the ability of these tests to confidently provide answers within our models is crucial.

-In conclusion, QCRMut promises to support future applications by bringing testing closer to the quantum paradigm, facilitating a more straightforward interpretation of measurements.
-Throughout this study, we have successfully achieved all our objectives and provided insights into potential future work.
-Moving forward, we aim to demonstrate examples where our tool meets various needs and explore how to transition from a classical testing perspective.
-One potential avenue for future research is adapting our tool to Qiskit 1.0, the first stable version, and exploring its application to other quantum SDKs due to their structural similarities with QASM.
+Through a comparative analysis, we have shown that, where fair comparisons are possible, QCRMut produces results consistent with those reported by existing tools, while also supporting a broader range of gate sets, and algorithms.
+Moreover, QCRMut is able to generate mutants in scenarios where previous approaches are unable to do.

+A further contribution of this work lies in its explicit treatment of statistical validity.
+We highlighted limitations in the application of statistical tests across the state of the art and addressed these concerns by dynamically determining the number of executions required based on the lowest admissible probability within predefined bounds.
+This design choice ensures that the conclusions drawn from mutation analysis are statistically reliable and methodologically sound.

+In conclusion, QCRMut advances the state of the art by bringing mutation testing closer to the quantum paradigm and by providing a flexible approach to the generation and evaluation of quantum mutants, the support for both random and exhaustive strategies under practical constraints, and the integration of an automated testing framework.
+In addition, we have identified several promising directions for future research aimed at further improving the robustness, scalability of quantum software testing.